-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 This can even happen when a user idles on a page for more than 30 minutes.

-So what is a high bounce rate, and why is it bad?
+So, what is a high bounce rate, and why is it bad?

-Well “high bounce rate” is a relative term, which depends on what your company’s goals are, and what kind of site you have.
+Well, “high bounce rate” is a relative term that depends on your company’s goals and what kind of site you have.

-Low bounce rates – or too low bounce rates – can be problems too.
+Low bounce rates can be a problem, too.

+Data from Semrush suggests the average bounce rate ranges from 41% to 55%, with a range of 26% to 40% being optimal, and anything above 46% is considered “high.”

-Most websites will see bounce rates between 26% to 70%, according to a RocketFuel study.
+This aligns well with data from an earlier RocketFuel study, which found that most websites will see bounce rates between 26% to 70%:

-Based on the data they gathered, they provided a bounce rate grading system of sorts:
+Based on the data they gathered, RocketFuel provided a bounce rate grading system of sorts:

-- 25% or lower: Something is probably broken
+- 25% or lower: Something is probably broken.

-- 26-40%: Excellent
+- 26-40%: Excellent.

-- 41-55%: Average
+- 41-55%: Average.

-- 56-70%: Higher than normal, but could make sense depending on the website
+- 56-70%: Higher than normal, but could make sense depending on the website.

-- 70% or higher: Bad and/or something is probably broken
+- 70% or higher: Bad and/or something is probably broken.

+In Google Analytics 4, Google seems to have done away with bounce rate as we know it (more on this in a bit).

-The overall bounce rate for your site will live in the Audience Overview tab of Google Analytics.
+In Universal Analytics, you can find the overall bounce rate for your site in the Audience Overview tab.

 You can find your bounce rate for individual channels and pages in the behavior column of most views in Google Analytics.

-What follows are 13 common reasons your website can have a high bounce rate and how to fix these issues.
+Below are 12 common causes of a high bounce rate, followed by five ways you can fix it.

-1. Slow-to-Load Page
+1. Slow-To-Load Page

 Google has a renewed focus on site speed, especially as a part of the Core Web Vitals initiative.

-A slow-to-load page can be a huge problem for bounce rate.
+A slow-to-load page can be a huge problem for bounce rates.

 Site speed is part of Google’s ranking algorithm.
+It always has been.

 Google wants to promote content that provides a positive experience for users, and they recognize that a slow site can provide a poor experience.